cloudnativeessentials/dra-tutorial/README.md

 Events:                    <none>
 ```

-Create multiple Pods that reference the ResourceClaimTemplate:
+Create multiple Pods that reference the ResourceClaimTemplate.

+# Job with ResourceClaimTemplate

 Use a Job to create multiple Pods that refers to the same ResourceClaimTemplate.
 Take a look at the Job manifest: